 Flying Scotsman trips in 2024

-After a successful and busy centenary year in 2023, Flying Scotsman‘s immediate future was unclear at the start of this year.
-Now we have more news.
+After a successful and busy centenary year in 2023, Flying Scotsman‘s future was unclear at the start of this year.
+Now we are being drip fed more news as 2024 progresses.

 UPDATE – 8/03/2024 The search for a new custodian/operator for Flying Scotsman has begun.